 Working For a Collaborative Coastal Future

 The Noyo Headlands wrap around the city of Fort Bragg from the north side of the harbor, all the way up past Pudding Creek.
-The future of these headlands is the future of our home- we have an opportunity to pursue comprehensive clean up, creek daylighting, and community led development.
-That is all being threatened by Mendocino Railway, the owners of the Skunk Train, who want to see the headlands turned into a tourist depot.
+The future of these headlands is the future of our home.
+We have an opportunity to pursue comprehensive clean up, creek daylighting, and community led development.
+That is all being threatened by Mendocino Railway, the owners of the Skunk Train, who want to see the headlands turned into a railway theme park with too much ill advised development.
 Read over the information below, check out our vision, and fill out the form at the bottom of the page to join our efforts!

 North Coast District Office

 1385 8th St. #130

 San Francisco, CA 94105

 Prefer to send comments via snail mail?
 Use these addresses: